Stratio/crossdata/doc/src/site/sphinx/connectors/cassandra_connector.rst

 Where:
-- keyspace (Optional): The Cassandra Keyspace name to import, if is omitted, Crossdata will import all keyspaces in the cluster.
+- keyspace (Optional): The Cassandra keyspace to import; when omitted, Crossdata will import all keyspaces in the cluster.
 - table (Optional): The Cassandra Table name to import, if is omitted, Crossdata will import All the tables in the Keyspace or Keyspaces.